BBloggsbott/BBloggsbott.github.io/_publications/2018-03-16-StudentClassificationArchitecture.md

 ---
-title: "An architecture for student classification based on behavioural and academic perspectives using deep learning in a Big Data Environment"
+title: "An Architecture for Student Classification based on Behavioural and Academic Perspectives using Deep Learning in a Big Data Environment"
 collection: publications
 permalink: /publication/2018-03-16-StudentClassificationArchitecture
 excerpt: